MVS Board of Directors Election

 Dear MVS Parents, Teachers, and Current Board of Directors,

 Since the start of MVS in 2022, we have had an initial board of directors who have supported the building and initial growth of our school.
-We now need to elect ongoing directors for our school board for two- & three-year terms.
+We now need to elect ongoing directors for our school board for two and three-year terms.
 The terms of the board seat will allow us to rotate in new members annually, while maintaining a core group of board members ongoing.
 Our by-laws require board representations from current parents, teachers, and community members.
 The election will take place in May 2025 (more details to follow) and newly elected board members will start their terms in July 2025.

-Board seat classifications include:
+Board Director seat classifications include:

 MAY 2025 ELECTION FAQS